-Section 31 - That Section 4.105 of the Code of Ordinances be and hereby is
+Section 31 - That Section 4.105 of the Code of Ordinances be and hereby is amended to read as follows:

 Sec.
 4.105. - Executive sessions.

 Executive or closed sessions may be held upon a majority vote of a quorum of the council pursuant to the limitations set forth in KRS 61.805 et seq.